chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 ## my hints

 - Wrap the entire label in an `article`.
+Self contained pieces should use `article`.

 - The width and height of the label has to be fixed, the aspect ratio does not change.